 How?

+But there’s a downside to this countertop design.
 Wood is prone to rot.
-Thus, you have to seal it properly to ensure it serves you long enough.
+Thus, you must seal it properly to ensure it serves you long enough.

 8. Stone Countertops

 Yes, most of the options provided so far are not cheap.
-However, save for the high definition laminate, which other countertop design option can you explore that won’t break the bank?
+However, save for the high-definition laminate, which other countertop design option can you explore that won’t break the bank?

 MDF.